benkalmus/shopping-checkout/README.md

     - Input file .e.g csv, SQLite

 - Data generator, to produce random SKUs with Prices and Discounts and write to file or DB

+- Add custom types for SKU and Price (money should be handled by a well designed dep)